calypsonet/calypsonet-keyple-support-website/content/keyple-support/compliance/_index.md

 - the versions of Keyple's Calypso libraries must be [compliant with versions 2.0 or higher of the terminal Calypso APIs](https://terminal-api.calypsonet.org/compliance/#from-reader-api-version-20--calypso-card-api-version-20),
 - & the plugins used to interface with smart card readers must [follow the plugin development guide](https://keyple.org/learn/developer-guide/reader-plugin-add-on/).

-Pending the future certification programme for Calypso layer libraries, CNA has [published the self-declarations of conformity of the Keyple Calypso libraries ](https://calypsonet.org/registered-calypso-layer-libraries/) interfaced with PC/SC and Android NFC plugins.
+Pending the future certification programme for Calypso layer libraries, CNA has [published the self-declarations of conformity of the Keyple Calypso libraries ](https://calypsonet.org/registered-calypso-layer-libraries/) (independently of interfaced reader solutions, but on the basis of a compliant reader software layer).

 ### **Ticketing** software layer
 For a ticketing terminal solution built on the Keyple framework, the responsibility for complying with the [requirements for the ticketing software layer](https://calypsonet.org/document/ticketing-layer-requirements-v2-0-200430/) lies exclusively with the developers of the terminal application using the [‘public’ Reader & Calypso terminal APIs](https://terminal-api.calypsonet.org/specifications/).